geocamxyz/connector-arcgis-scene/README.md

 import { arcgisScene } from "arcgis-scene"
 ```
 ### Setup:
 The connector can be setup using the below code.
-It requires a scene element which is usually layout such as
+It requires a scene element which has the following layout
 ```
 <div class="wrapper">
   <div id="scene" class="scene" />